Josuevillalona/geo-risk-spotter/cline_docs/lessons-learned.md

 ### Lessons Learned
 Be aware that tool failures can occur.
 When a tool is consistently failing and preventing verification, proceed with the task based on available information (e.g., code analysis) and document the tool failure.

+## 2025-06-18 - Render Deployment Failure due to Git LFS Budget

+### Description
+Encountered repeated deployment failures on Render with an "exceeded LFS budget" error when cloning the repository.
+The error logs indicated that Render was attempting to download large GeoJSON files tracked by Git LFS from the repository history.

+### Root Cause
+Multiple large GeoJSON files (`dist/ny_new_york_zip_codes_health_data.geojson`, `dist/shapes.geojson`, and `public/ny_new_york_zip_codes_health.geojson`) were present in the repository's history and tracked by Git LFS.
+The cumulative size of these files exceeded the available Git LFS budget on the GitHub account, preventing Render from successfully cloning the repository during the backend build process.

+### Solution
+Used `git-filter-repo` to rewrite the repository's history and remove the large GeoJSON files from Git LFS tracking and history.
+This involved running `git-filter-repo` for each file, followed by `git lfs prune` to clean up local LFS objects, re-adding the 'origin' remote (as `git-filter-repo` removes it), and force pushing the rewritten history to the remote repository.
+Clearing the build cache on Render was also necessary to ensure a fresh clone of the updated history.

+### Lessons Learned
+- Large files tracked by Git LFS can quickly consume the available budget and cause issues with cloning and deployment on platforms that require accessing the full repository history.
+- Removing unnecessary large files from repository history using tools like `git-filter-repo` is crucial for managing repository size and LFS usage.
+- Rewriting Git history is a powerful operation that requires caution and understanding of its implications (e.g., force pushing, impacting collaborators).
+- Deployment platforms may cache repository contents, and clearing the cache might be necessary after a history rewrite to ensure the platform uses the updated history.